Hakkiri/jira-connector/README.md

 Once the Application Link has been created, you will need the private key that corresponds to the public key used to create the link, and the consumer key that was provided when the link was created.

-Once you have this data, you will need to generate an OAuth token and secret for your account; jira-connector provides helper functions for exactly this purpose:
+Once you have this data, you will need to generate an OAuth token and secret for your account; hakkiri-jira-connector provides helper functions for exactly this purpose:

 ```javascript